stianjsu/messeption/messeption/readme.md

 Here you can create a new post that will be added to the Front Page

-The user can choose to post anonymously, then the author of the post will not be shown.
+The user can choose to post anonymously, then the author of the post will not be shown

 <div align="left">
     <img src="../docs/images/finished/createPostPage.png" alt="Create post page" width="80%"/>